Safety Tips

 Don't feel rushed to share personal details or meet in person.
 Take time to get to know someone through the platform first.

 It's okay to do a quick online search.
-Use reverse image searches on their photos to check if they're stolen from elsewhere.
+Use reverse image searches on photos to check if they're stolen from elsewhere.

 These are common scam methods because they're untraceable.
 Legitimate romantic interests don't ask for financial help.